discrete-notes/discrete-notes.github.io/_posts/2021-06-30-teaser-secretary.md

 The classic and the new secretary model.
 </i></small></p>

 The left column represents the classic secretary model.
-In our model, the beginning is the same: an adversary chooses $n$ numbers, and these numbers are shuffled at random.
+In our model (the right column), the beginning is the same: an adversary chooses $n$ numbers, and these numbers are shuffled at random.
 But then there is a twist.
 Each number will join a "sample set" with probability $p$, and will stay in the "online set" with probability $(1-p)$.
+In the picture, the orange cards are the sampled numbers, and the yellow cards are the ones that stay in the online set.
 The numbers in the sample set are removed from the game, they are given directly to the player at the very beginning.
 The player sees these numbers, and then plays only on the online set.
 In other words, the sample set is a way for the algorithm to learn about